sx-bet/sx-bet-api-docs/source/includes/_orders.md

 Note that there are built in betting delays based on the below chart.
 This is added to guard against toxic flow and high spikes in latency from the bookmaker's side.
 It is effectively protection for the bookmaker.
 If the odds change within that delay time, the order will be cancelled and an error will be thrown.

+Delays are set first at the league level.
+If there is no league level setting, delays are set at the sport level.
+If there is no sport level setting, we use a default of 8 seconds.

 **PREGAME**

 | Sport                | Delay ( in seconds ) |